humdrum-tools/humdrum-documentation/tool/diss/index.md

 The **diss** command measures the degree of sensory dissonance for successive acoustic moments.
-It outputs a single [\*\*diss](../representations/diss.rep.html) spine containing numerical values \-- where higher values indicate greater amounts of sensory dissonance.
+It outputs a single [\*\*diss](../representations/diss.rep.html) spine containing numerical values &mdash; where higher values indicate greater amounts of sensory dissonance.
 The input must consist of one or more [\*\*spect](../representations/spect.rep.html) spines.
 Each data record in the \*\*spect input represents a concurrent set of discrete